SPARC-FAIR-Codeathon/sparc-me/README.md

 Fork this repository and submit a pull request to contribute.
 Before doing so, please read our [Code of Conduct](https://github.com/SPARC-FAIR-Codeathon/sparc-me/blob/main/CODE_OF_CONDUCT.md) and [Contributing Guidelines](https://github.com/SPARC-FAIR-Codeathon/sparc-me/blob/main/CONTRIBUTING.md).
 Please add a GitHub Star to support developments!

 ### Project structure
-* `/sparc_me/` - Parent directory of sparc-me python module
+* `/sparc_me/` - Parent directory of sparc-me python module.
-* `/sparc_me/core/` - Core classes of sparc-me
+* `/sparc_me/core/` - Core classes of sparc-me.
-* `/sparc_me/resources/templates/` - Location of SPARC dataset Structure templates
+* `/sparc_me/resources/templates/` - Location of SPARC dataset Structure templates.
-* `/examples/` - Parent directory of sparc-me examples and tutorials
+* `/examples/` - Parent directory of sparc-me examples and tutorials.
-* `/examples/test_data/` - Test data used for sparc-me examples and tutorials
+* `/examples/test_data/` - Test data used for sparc-me examples and tutorials.
+* `/docs/images/` - Images used in sparc-me tutorials.

 ## Cite us
 If you use sparc-me to make new discoveries or use the source code, please cite us as follows: